Skip to Main Content

 Notice

-This is only intended to be a guide.
+This is only intended to be a basic guide to get you started.
 Your professor may have specific or additional requirements not listed in this guide.
+If you need additional help, schedule an appointment at the Writing Center!

 APA Citation Style